clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 ## Methods

-OpenEO native functions do not allow to cover specialized cases There are many software packages available that solve these problems.
+OpenEO native functions do not allow to cover specialized cases of time series modelling.
+There are many software packages available that are specifically designed to address these questions.
-UDFs allow to use the capabilities of specialized methods and also combine them with custom refinements in arbitrary R code.
+R-UDFs allow to use the capabilities of specialized methods and also combine them with custom refinements in arbitrary R code.
 In this use case the timeseries modelling package `bfast` is used to estimate breaks in a NDVI timeseries.